Undergraduate Course Allocation through Competitive Markets: Additional Simulations

-\textbf{The DA with minority reserves (with single and multiple tie-breakings)} result in a larger percentage of junior students (Years 1 and 2) who prefer these mechanisms ($29.9\%-47.3\%$), and a smaller percentage of senior students (Years 3 and 4) who prefer these mechanisms to the RSD benchmark ($15.6\%-25.1\%$) compared to the PMP, DA-STB, and DA-MTB mechanisms (see Table \ref{tab:preferred-mechanism}).
-These results are a direct consequence of the presence of course reserves, which ensures better access to course seats for junior students.
+\textbf{The DA with minority reserves (with single and multiple tie-breakings)} mechanisms each have a smaller percentage of students who prefer the mechanism than students who prefer the benchmark.
+This negative result contrasts with the result for their deferred acceptance counterparts, as studied in Section \ref{sec:simulations}.
+These mechanisms only benefit Year 1 students, who significantly improve in mean utility ($39.1\% - 46.9\%$ among students with changing schedules).
+These results are a direct consequence of the presence of course reserves, which ensure better access to course seats for junior students.
 Course reserves do not provide equal access to seats, leading to an increase in the standard deviation of student utility for junior students ($6.0\%-14.7\%$) compared to the RSD benchmark.
 We see similar underperformance in other measures of allocation fairness.
-In both mechanisms, greater than $20\%$ of students experience schedule envy toward a student of weakly lower priority.
-Furthermore, $40\%$ of students face a priority violation, indicating that many students can benefit from a course seat assigned to a student of lower priority.
+In both mechanisms, more than $20\%$ of students experience schedule envy toward a student of weakly lower priority.
+Furthermore, more than $40\%$ of students face a priority violation, indicating that many students can benefit from a course seat assigned to a student of lower priority.

-mechanism performs quite poorly compared to the RSD benchmark.
-For second- through fourth-year students, more than $50\%$ of students prefer the outcome of the RSD mechanism with optimal course reserves over the actual course reserves.
-The mechanism underperforms in terms of allocation fairness as well, with $27.8\%$ of students preferring the schedule of a student with weakly lower priority in each course and $59\%$ of students with priority violations.
-Only first-year students benefit from using the university's actual course reserves.
+mechanism performs quite poorly compared to the benchmark.
+More than $50\%$ of students strictly prefer the RSD mechanism with optimal course reserves over the RSD mechanism with actual course reserves.
+Using the actual course reserves only improves outcomes for first-year students, who have greater access to reserved seats.
+The mechanism underperforms in terms of allocation fairness as well, with $27.8\%$ of students preferring the schedule of a student with a weakly lower priority in each course and with $59\%$ of students experiencing priority violations.
 These results justify why we consider the RSD mechanism with optimal course reserves as the benchmark mechanism rather than the RSD mechanism with actual course reserves.
-Using the actual course reserves presents an unfair comparison, as course reserves are typically set large at the beginning of the process and relaxed later, resulting in the allocation of courses to students that, to a large extent, is determined by an unstructured decentralized process that happens after the main allocation round in practice.
+Using the actual course reserves presents an unfair comparison, as the university sets reserves large at the beginning of the process and relaxes them later.
+This results in an allocation of courses to students, which, to a large extent, happens after the main registration process in practice.